xbench/xbench-docs/content/user-guide/advanced-features.md

 Please check your TMX editor's documentation for the suitable values.

 This makes ApSIC Xbench a very useful and efficient tool to make global changes in terminology for these formats.
-If you afterwards want to regress the changes made, you can reload the ApSIC Xbench project with **Project->Reload** or **Project->Refresh Content**.
+If you afterwards want to ensure that all changes were made correctly, you can reload the ApSIC Xbench project with **Project->Reload** or **Project->Refresh Content**.

 ## Search templates